nvhs/JobList_/README.md

 ## Support

-For support, email [harisahan@gmail.com] or raise an issue on the GitHub project page.
+For support, email: harisahan@gmail.com or raise an issue on the GitHub project page.